 If you’re more of a carrot person (instead of a stick motivated), then you can add in a reward.
 We’d still recommend setting negative consequences to ensure you hit your goal since they’re more powerful than positive reinforcement, but you could do both.

 Every workout you do, you get to do something you absolutely love, like watch a movie afterward.
 Or maybe you allow yourself to have that third coffee as you’re working out.
-Think about it: what small thing that you love, can you link to each successful workout?
+Think about it: what is a small thing that you love that you could link to each successful workout?

 - It’s designed for beginners.
 That means it uses beginner exercises that are simpler to do and harder to screw up, and it’s not an overkill amount of work (that’ll make you way sorer than you need to be).

 - It has proper progression for a beginner (periodization). that will continue to challenge your body because your body will adapt to what you throw at it.
 For example, this means that week 2 could have more sets, reps, or make the exercise heavier somehow.

 The workouts trains the body in the 6 main movements: